 I know planes aren’t for everyone.
 Mark (the other half) isn’t a massive fan.
 But this place really is for everyone, even my husband!
 Jamie and I really enjoy visiting the Lincolnshire aviation heritage centre and it’s a great day out in the UK with kids.
+The centre is in East Kirkby, in Lincolnshire.

 About the centre